adiHusky/webapp/README.md

 Run the project

 # Steps for running the project
-1- go to webapp project folder location on the command line 2- before running the project from commandline, we need to configure the database and project 3- Under application.properties check the configuration of database 4- in webapp folder command line install maven
+1. go to webapp project folder location on the command line
+2. before running the project from commandline, we need to configure the database and project
+3. Under application.properties check the configuration of database
+4. in webapp folder command line install maven
-5- the command for it is sudo apt install maven
+5. the command for it is sudo apt install maven
-6- sudo apt update
+6. sudo apt update
-7- mvn spring-boot:run for running the project
+7. mvn spring-boot:run for running the project
-8- APIs can be verified from     Postman
+8. APIs can be verified from     Postman

 # steps for importing certificate
-Certificate can be uploaded using cli or console
+* Certificate can be uploaded using cli or console
-1- For console
+1. For console
-1-Go to Certificate Manager
+2. Go to Certificate Manager
-2-Import a certificate
+3. Import a certificate
-3-Enter the certificate body, private key and certificate chain 4-Certificate chain is the one which can be found in bundle 5-Click next and submit, you must see that the status of the certificate is issued
+3. Enter the certificate body, private key and certificate chain
+4. Certificate chain is the one which can be found in bundle
+5. Click next and submit, you must see that the status of the certificate is issued

-2- For cli follow the synopsis
+* For cli follow the synopsis
+``
   import-certificate
 [--certificate-arn <value>]
 --certificate <value>